-Below we have brought out a table to give a good overview of taxable and tax-exempt income for Estonian tax residents:
+Below we give a good overview of taxable and tax-exempt income for Estonian tax residents:

 Employer and the employee both pay the unemployment insurance tax in Estonia, each pay a different amount.
 The employee pays 1,6% from their salary, and the employer must pay 0,8%.
 Similarly, to the income tax, the unemployment insurance is withheld by the employer and paid to the state together with other taxes.

 The aim of the unemployment insurance tax is to offer benefits and compensation to the unemployed, injured, or laid-off employees and add protection against employer insolvency.

 Similarly, to most of the countries in the world, Estonia has a pension scheme, which enables people over a certain age to receive monthly payments from the state based on money accumulated over the years.
 Pension is regulated by the State Pension Insurance Act.
 In Estonia, pension is paid to the state within the social tax rate.
 By 2026, the age eligible for pension in Estonia is expected to be 65.